x3naroth/resume/README.md

   University of Michigan, 2023
 - Machine Learning Specialization
   Stanford University, 2023
 # Language
 - Spanish: Native
 - English: Business Proficient
+# Strenghts
+- Analytical thinking: Able to reduce large problems to their fundamental parts in order to provide an optimal solution.
+- curious mind: Getting new knowledge its always a pleasure.
+From astrophysics to health care, buisness analysis or challenging games.
+- Teamwork: It's crucial to clearle communicate with the whole team both vertically and horizontally in order to optimize the project performance, the final product value and the individual growth from everyone.
 # Technical Skills
+- Python
-- Python - Machine Learning *Deep Learning *SQL *Calculus *Linear Algebra *Statistics *Physics *Experimental Modeling
+- Machine Learning

-# Strenghts
+- Deep Learning
+- SQL
+- Calculus
+- Linear Algebra

-- Analytical thinking:
+- Statistics
-- curious mind:
+- Physics
-- Teamwork:
+- Experimental Modeling